-Coconuts have become increasingly popular in recent years and so have coconut products.
+Coconuts have become increasingly popular in recent years and so have healthy coconut products.

-One of the best known and most versatile is coconut oil; you can use it to prepare food with, for hair and skin treatments, oil pulling and even to condition your cutting board.
+One of the best known and most versatile is coconut oil.
+You can use it to prepare food with, for hair and skin treatments, for oil pulling and even to condition your cutting board.

-Other coconut products are coconut water and coconut milk.
+Other popular healthy coconut products are coconut water and coconut milk.

 But there are more amazing coconut foods that you don’t want to miss out on!

-Coconut butter, coconut flour, coconut aminos and coconut yoghurt for example.
+Coconut butter, coconut flour, coconut aminos and coconut yoghurt are some of them.

-In this article I talk about 19 coconut products and explain how they are made and what you can use them for.
+In this article I cover 23 healthy coconut products, explain how you make them and what you can use them for.

-All are derived from the coconut palm, which is rightly named the tree of life as it provides us with food, shelter and livelihood in so many ways; literally every part of it can be used for something.
+All of them come from the coconut palm, which is rightly named the tree of life.
+It provides us with food, shelter and livelihood in so many ways, literally every part of it can be used for something.

 The coconut palm

 When you think of coconut palms you probably imagine exotic bounty beaches and lush green rainforests.
-Makes sense because the coconut palm needs a lot of sunshine, regular rainfall and high humidity, typically found in the tropics.
+Makes sense because the coconut palm needs a lot of sunshine, regular rainfall and high humidity.
+This is typically found in the tropics.

-Initially there were two kinds of coconuts with distinct DNA.
-One originated in the area of the Pacific Ocean in countries including Indonesia, Malaysia and the Philippines.
-The second originated in the Indian Ocean in countries including India, Sri Lanka and the Maldives.
-From there they spread throughout the world, some naturally, others by trade and colonization.
+Initially there were two kinds of coconuts, each with their own DNA.
+One originated in the area of the Pacific Ocean in countries such as Indonesia, Malaysia and the Philippines.
+The other originated in the Indian Ocean in countries such as India, Sri Lanka and the Maldives.
+Coconuts then spread throughout the world, some of them naturally, others by trade and colonization.

-It takes about 6-10 years for it to grow its first fruit and can then, under optimal conditions produce up to 100 fruits per year.
+It takes the coconut palm about 6-10 years to grow its first fruit.
+It can then, under optimal conditions produce up to 100 fruits per year.
 The growth process from flower to mature coconut takes about 1 year.

 It can take anywhere between 15-20 years for the palm tree to reach its peak stage of production.